Disney Interactive Studios: 1994–2002: Disney Interactive

-Using the film studio style formula, WDCS was reorganized into Disney Interactive, Inc. (DI) on December 5, 1994 with the merging of WDCS and Walt Disney Television and Telecommunications.
+Using the film studio style formula, WDCS was reorganized into Disney Interactive, Inc. (DI) on December 5, 1994, with the merging of WDCS and Walt Disney Television and Telecommunications.

 On April 15, 1997, Disney Interactive announced it would exit the in-house video game market and reduce its staff by 20%.
 The company would instead license out Disney properties to third-party developers and publishers, of which the development and production cost risks were transferred to the game companies but reduced the per-unit revenue generated to Disney and effectively yielded a near 100% margin of licensed game sales.

+In 1998, Disney Interactive signed a deal with Sony Computer Entertainment America to publish titles based on the films A Bug's Life and Tarzan exclusively on the PlayStation console.

 On February 27, 1999, Disney Interactive signed a six-game publishing contract with Activision to release titles for the Nintendo 64, starting with A Bug's Life.
 In May, Disney signed a worldwide publishing agreement with Nintendo which would mainly focus on video games featuring Mickey Mouse on the Nintendo 64 and Game Boy Color, which would be developed by then-Nintendo partner Rare.
 The Game Boy Color would also see titles based on Alice in Wonderland and Beauty and the Beast.
 Another worldwide publishing deal was made with Ubi Soft in the same month for games based on Donald Duck and other Disney animated films which later included Dinosaur.
 In November, the company published a CD-ROM title based on the game show Who Wants to Be a Millionaire which went on to sell one million copies in four weeks.

 In 2000, Disney Interactive reestablished Buena Vista Interactive as a secondary publishing label, initially being used to publish CD-ROM titles based on Who Wants to Be a Millionaire.

 In May 2001, the company signed a deal with Sony Computer Entertainment to allow the latter to publish titles based on Atlantis: The Lost Empire, Monsters, Inc., Treasure Planet, Lilo & Stitch, and Peter Pan: Return to Never Land on the PlayStation and PlayStation 2.
 In European territories, Infogrames formerly distributed several of Disney Interactive's PC titles; however, this agreement was later replaced with several separate distribution deals, including JoWooD Productions in Germany.

 In February 2002, Disney Interactive announced that they would return to the self-publishing console/handheld market by releasing titles for the Game Boy Advance, beginning with Return to Never Land, Lilo & Stitch, and Treasure Planet.
 They later signed a deal with Ubi Soft to publish and distribute the titles in Europe.
 In May 2002, the company formed a third publishing label named Plaid Banana Entertainment which would publish games developed by Hulabee Entertainment, a studio formed by Humongous Entertainment founders Shelley Day and Ron Gilbert.